mjon/WildCounts/_posts/2020-10-29-What-to-photograph-when-counting-the-wild.md

 <div class="indent">
 <figure>
 <a href="https://www.inaturalist.org/observations/188357504" title="Grey fantail in Melbourne"><img src="https://inaturalist-open-data.s3.amazonaws.com/photos/329651811/large.jpeg" width="480px" alt="Grey fantail in Melbourne"></a>
 <figcaption>If I got a quick look at this bird in NZ, it's quite possible that I'd confidently say I saw a NZ fantail.
-Ikd be wrong though, as this is an Australian grey fantail, seen here near Melbourne by Anthony Kurek (@a_kurek, CC-BY-NC).</figcaption>
+I'd be wrong though, as this is an Australian grey fantail, seen here near Melbourne by Anthony Kurek (@a_kurek, CC-BY-NC).</figcaption>
 </figure>
 </div>